nextstrain/augur/docs/exportv.md

 * **Update what's a colorby in CL to whatever we decide.**
 * Update filter behaviour and explanation
 * Explanation of config files and how/when overrides happen with CL. _Will be easier to write when we have resolved all questions ourselves_ (needs to include default view info)
-* Decide how best to explain `--title` and `--maintainers` so that works both for CL and with snakemake
+* Decide how best to explain `--title` and `--maintainers` so that works both for CL and with snakemake _Current explanataion ok?_
 * Confirm all options for `display_defaults`
 * Do we need `--tree-name` (seems not always?)?
 In what circumstances?
 (Modify argument help description to reflect this)
 * Do we support any of: `--output-sequence` `--reference` `--reference-translations` yet?
 In export only?
 In Auspice?
 If not, can we comment these out for the time being?